Projects per year

 I have both supported and led several research projects, predominantly within chronic pain, mental health, and older adult healthcare, with a focus on preventative healthcare, population health management, and health inequalities (particularly socio-economic inequality).
 I specialise in quantitative methods, statistical analyses, and using routinely collected data stored in electronic healthcare records in the evaluation of interventions and healthcare services.

-I have an interest in the relationship between the overprescribing of medication for pain and mental health conditions (e.g. opioids and antidepressants) and socio-economic inequality.
-This includes how to support individuals to safely reduce unnecessary medication.
-I am working within PenARC to develop a wider research programme in better/safer management of chronic pain and psychological distress, including reducing the overprescribing of prescription medication.
-Some of this work in specifically focused on older adults, and I am leading a new project in this field.
+I have an interest in the relationship between socio-economic inequality and the overprescribing of potentially dependence forming medication used to treat pain and mental health conditions (e.g. opioids and antidepressants).
+This includes how to support individuals to safely reduce unnecessary medication that may be causing harm.
+I am working within PenARC to develop a wider research programme on better/safer management of chronic pain and psychological distress, including potential roles for peer support, non-pharmaceutical interventions, and optimised person-centred approaches to prescribing that use shared decision making with patients.
+Some of this work is specifically focused on older adults.
+I am co-leading the NIHR-funded HOPE-AO project on chronic pain management in older adults.

 Recent projects include: evaluating a primary care-based intervention for people with dementia and their carers (D-PACT); evaluating an intervention for offenders with common mental health problems (Engager); systematic review of multi-disciplinary occupational health interventions; evaluating Community Assessment & Treatment Units (CATUs) in Cornwall; evaluating community transformation within mental health services (ELFT); quality improvement analyses of comprehensive geriatric assessments with advanced care planning in Devon.